helkey/url-shorten/README.md

 This Digital Ocean price comparison apparently uses the cost of reserved instances.
 Hosting costs can be reduced significantly by using a mix of reserved and low-price spot instances, but this requires additional engineering effort to set this up.

-### Google
+### Google GKE
+Google Kubernetes installers include GKE (Google Kubernetes Engine), Kube the Hard Way, Stack Point Cloud, and Typhoon.
-Google has the most polished managed Kubernetes service (which comes as no surprise, as Kubernetes was developed at Google).
+GKE has the most polished managed Kubernetes service (which comes as no surprise, as Kubernetes was developed at Google).
 <!--- id=18080390: GKE only 'decent' k8s implementation, EKS and AKS are not real contenders --->

-Tools like Hashicorp Packer somewhat reduce the effort of supporting multiple cloud vendors by providing common tooling across platforms.
-Here Packer will be used to build [Google Compute Engine images] for deploying to Kubernetes on GKE.
-Packer can also be integrated into a continuous integration workflow, for instance using [Jenkins](https://cloud.google.com/solutions/automated-build-images-with-jenkins-kubernetes).

 The first step is to set up a [Google services account file](https://www.packer.io/docs/builders/googlecompute.html).
 This services account file is not required if running the Packer builder from a properly configured GCE instance.